-The nature of sleep difficulties in adults with autism
+The nature of sleep difficulties in Autistic adults

-Emma Baker, Murdoch Children’s Research Institute, OTARC Alumni, on the types and causes of sleep problems in adults with autism
+Emma Baker, Murdoch Children’s Research Institute, OTARC Alumni, on the types and causes of sleep problems in Autistic adults

-Much research has been done on sleep in children with autism, but very little on the nature and causes of sleep problems in adults on the spectrum.
+Much research has been done on sleep in Autistic children, but very little on the nature and causes of sleep problems in Autistic adults.

-My PhD research studied thirty-six adults with a diagnosis of ASD and no intellectual impairment (aged 21-44 years) and a comparison group of 54 neurotypical (NT) adults (aged 22-43 years).
-Fifteen adults on the spectrum took medication for an associated diagnosis of anxiety/depression.
+My PhD research studied thirty-six adults with a diagnosis of Autism and no intellectual impairment (aged 21-44 years) and a comparison group of 54 non-autistic adults (aged 22-43 years).
+Fifteen Autistic adults took medication for an associated diagnosis of anxiety/depression.

 Method